spontoreau/PowerBI.Api.Client/README.md

 </configuration>
 ```

 Client is now ready.
-It's simple to use, call the Do method of PowerBIClient class to define an Action which use a connected instance.
+It's simple to use, call the **Do** method of **PowerBIClient** class to define an action which use a connected instance.

 ```csharp
 PowerBIClient.Do(api => {